barrettsci/hike_tracker/README.md

-# Bogong 2026 — Training Tracker
+# Hiking training tracker

 A group training tracker for a planned hike.

-Tracks groupmembers training against a 26-week plan.
+Current version tracks groupmembers' elevation gain against a 26-week plan (adjust to suit your own goals).

 ## Running locally